apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

    $ iptables-save > /etc/sysconfig/iptables

 .. warning::
-   On CentOS 8 / SUSE, firewalld is the default firewall manager and controls iptables.
+   On RHEL 8 / CentOS 8 / SUSE, firewalld is the default firewall manager and controls iptables.
 It is recommended that it be disabled ``systemctl stop firewalld ; systemctl disable firewalld``

 .. warning::